Debbie Millman: Reception and awards

 Millman's artwork has been exhibited at the Boston Biennale, Chicago Design Museum, Anderson University, School of Visual Arts, Long Island University, The Wolfsonion Museum and the Czong Institute for Contemporary Art.
 In the past, she was an artist-in-residence at Cranbrook University, Old Dominion University and Notre Dame University, and has also conducted visual storytelling workshops at the Academy of Art University in San Francisco, the University of Utah, Anderson University, Albuquerque Academy, the High School of Art and Design in Manhattan and the Type Directors Club in New York City.

 In 2014, she received the Type Directors Club Certificate of Typographic Excellence for her entry in TDC61, 'Austin Initiative for Graphic Awesomeness' poster.
 Her book Self-Portrait As Your Traitor was awarded a Gold Mobius, a Print Typography Award, and a medal from the Art Directors Club.

 Her podcast, Design Matters has received a number of awards, including the Cooper Hewitt National Design Award and the People's Design Award.
 In 2015, iTunes named it one of the best podcasts of the year.
 It was recognized as a Webby Honoree in 2018.

 In 2021, she was named to Fast Company's Queer 50 list.

 Millman's 2019 TED talk, "How symbols and brands shape our humanity", received over 2.4 million views in its first six years.
 The talk described how symbols and brands spread in both a top-down manner from corporations, and in a bottom-up manner from the people.

 Advocacy

 Millman was involved with the creation of the NO MORE movement and worked on the team to design a new visual symbol to express universal support for ending domestic violence and sexual assault.

 Millman is also on the board of the Joyful Heart Foundation and created the identity for the non-profit with her students at the School of Visual Arts.

 Personal life

 Millman is married to author Roxane Gay.
 On July 9, 2020 Gay tweeted that they had already eloped but planned to have a proper ceremony officiated by Gloria Steinem in 2021.
+She is a lesbian.